quantsbin/BiblioPixel/doc/overview/How-to-write-a-Project.md

 # How to write a BiblioPixel Project

-A BiblioPixel project is a document that describes the different parts of a BiblioPixel Lighting System project in a text form that humans can read, understand and edit.
+A BiblioPixel project is a text file that describes the different parts of a BiblioPixel Lighting System project in a form that humans can easily read, understand and edit.

 ## Projects are text files written in either [YAML](https://yaml.org) or [JSON](https://json.org)